katelynautumn28/ddd-research-guide/content/3-lesson.md

 <script>PDFObject.embed("https://katelynautumn28.github.io/ddd-workshop/images/BC05-08_Box20-Riots-7.pdf", "#my-pdf18");</script>
 {% include modal.html button="Citation: Statement of The Voting Faculty, Teaching Staff and Administration, circa May 1968." color="success" title="Citation and Link to Finding Aid" text="Statement of The Voting Faculty, Teaching Staff and Administration, circa May 1968.
 [Event materials (Friends of SNCC report, Columbia riots, Barnard Organization of Soul Sisters, TRIGA reactor protest, Five Centuries of Feminism exhibit, Gildersleeve Lectures), 1958-1979, Box 20; Series 2 Events, Promotional Material, Exhibits, and Dedications; Office of Communications records, BC05-08; Barnard Archives and Special Collections.](https://collections.barnard.edu/public/repositories/2/archival_objects/283)" %}

 In the aftermath of the April 30 "bust," several students who participated in the strike formed the Strike Coordinating Committee to organize a campus-wide strike at Columbia for the rest of the spring 1968 semester.
+Strikers encouraged students and faculty to refrain from attending classes, and also called for Columbia President Kirk, Vice President Truman, and the Board of Trustees to resign.

+{% include figure.html img="BC05-22_Box50_Folder1_2.jpg" alt="Strike Steering Committee Press Statement, April 30, 1968." caption="Press statement issued by the Strike Steering Committee following the police bust of occupied Hamilton Hall, April 20, 1968." width="75%" %} {% include modal.html button="Citation: Strike Steering Committee Press Statement, April 30, 1968." color="success" title="Citation and Link to Finding Aid" text="Strike Steering Committee Press Statement, April 30, 1968.
+[Political Activities materials and correspondence (1 of 5), 1969, Box 50, Folder 1; Sub-series 3.1 Martha Peterson Correspondence; President's Office Records, BC05-22; Barnard Archives and Special Collections.](https://collections.barnard.edu/public/repositories/2/archival_objects/19916)" %}

 On May 21, 1968, over a hundred SDS members occupied Hamilton Hall once again, which led to another violent police response in the early hours of May 22.